- Sublime interior

 We rate it at 9 out of 10, awarding points for the way the GLE handles front- and second-row passengers and cargo and for its fine attention to detail.

 The GLE’s front seats are spacious and highly adjustable, even in base trim.
 Option packages pile on a wide range of massaging functions, adjustable bolsters, cooling, and heating that extends to the armrests.

 The rear seats aren’t quite as luxurious, but the bench is well-proportioned and situated high enough off the floor for good long-distance comfort.
 Four-zone climate controls are on the GLE’s options list, as are power-adjustable rear seats.
 For a price, of course.

-Cargo hardly suffers, but Mercedes hasn’t released full dimensions for the GLE’s interior.
+Cargo hardly suffers, at more than 80 cubic feet behind the front seats.
 A pair of forward-facing third-row seats is available, but we’d advise opting for the larger Mercedes GLS if you need to seat more than five in a vehicle with the brand’s three-pointed star.

 So far, all we’ve experienced are highly optioned GLE crossover SUVs draped in leather, fine wood, and aluminum trim.
 It’s unlikely that base models will feel spartan inside, but we’ll update this space if lower-equipped models don’t meet our expectations.

 2020 Mercedes-Benz GLE Class